Skip to content

 Multi-zone vs single-zone DFMD?

-Multi-zone DFMD identifies the exact body region (head/chest/waist/ankle) for targeted secondary screening; single-zone only alarms without location, slowing throughput.
-Alarms on detection but tells the operator nothing about location — every alarm requires a wand follow-up.
-Multi-zone identifies the exact body region (head/chest/waist/ankle), enabling targeted secondary screening and dramatically faster throughput.
+Multi-zone DFMD identifies the exact body region (head/chest/waist/ankle) for targeted secondary screening and dramatically faster throughput; single-zone only alarms without location, so every alarm requires a wand follow-up.

 How many zones should a DFMD have?